 Course listings for business administration are found under accounting and finance (ACFI), business administration (ADMN), decision sciences (DS), management (MGT), and marketing (MKTG).
 Candidates for a degree must satisfy all of the University Discovery Program requirements for graduation as well as the particular requirements of their individual major programs.
-In addition, candidates must complete a math course (MATH 420, 424A, or equivalent).
+In addition, candidates must complete a math course (MATH 420, 424A, or equivalent) and an ethics course (PHIL 430 or equivalent).
 Economics majors must also satisfy specific requirements associated with the bachelor of arts degree (see Degree Requirements).
 No Paul College course may be taken on a pass/fail basis by a student majoring in business administration, economics, or hospitality management.

 Prior to attaining junior rank, students will be considered “provisional Paul” students.
 A minimum overall GPA of 2.3 at UNH must be maintained by all Paul students in order to remain in the College.
 If the minimum overall GPA drops below 2.3 during the provisional period, the student will be placed on Paul College probation for one (1) semester.
 Failure to achieve a minimum overall GPA of 2.3 after the probationary semester will require the student to change to a major outside Paul College.